Rokutann/npy.el/README.md

 buffer-dedicated > global
 ```

-The precedence order in npy.el, which introduces two additional two
+The precedence order in npy.el, which introduces two additional types:
-types: virtualenv-dedicated and virtualenv-buffer-dedicated, is:
+virtualenv-dedicated and virtualenv-buffer-dedicated, is:

 ```
 virtualenv-buffer-dedicated > virtualenv-dedicated > buffer-dedicated > global